mixologee/tirvandor/tirvandor-project/core-rules/players-handbook/markdown/11-world-primer.md

 Your character might NOT know:
 - Detailed ancient history
 - Inner workings of governments
-- Secrets of the Sundering
+- Secrets of the Worldrend
 - Hidden locations or conspiracies
 - Advanced ley line theory
 - Faction secrets